 Response to Infection

-If anyone in our school develops a new and continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), we must:
+If anyone in our school develops a new and continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), or presents with a common cold (headache, sore throat, runny nose, fever) we must:

 · send them home to begin isolation – the isolation period includes the day the symptoms started and the next 10 full days